markevans/dragonfly/README.md

     <%= image_tag @album.cover_image.process(:greyscale).encode(:tiff).url %>
     ...etc.

+The above relies on imagemagick being installed.
+Dragonfly doesn't depend on it per se, but the default configuration `'dragonfly/rails/images'` uses it.
+For alternative configurations, see below.

 If using Capistrano with the above, you probably will want to keep the cache between deploys, so in deploy.rb:

     namespace :dragonfly do